zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

-# Create the Oracle Cloud Infrastructure GoldenGate Resources
+# Create the Oracle Cloud Infrastructure GoldenGate resources

 ## Introduction

 This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate Deployment.

-Estimated Lab Time: 20 minutes
+Estimated time: 20 minutes

 ### About Oracle Cloud Infrastructure GoldenGate Resources